Child Accident Claims

 Thompsons Solicitors’ personal injury solicitors have helped parents and guardians of children who have been injured in a range of accidents of varying severity since its foundation in 1921.
 These have included road traffic accident claims involving children, clinical negligence claims for birth injuries, misdiagnoses, accident at school claims and even, in the case of older children, still below the age of 18, accidents at work.

-Our child accident compensation claim experts always act sympathetically and respectfully, and will ensure you and your child are fully supported during the duration of your claim.
+Our child accident compensation claim experts always act sympathetically and respectfully, and will ensure you and your child are fully supported during the duration of your accident claim.

 We understand how awful it is to see your child injured or in distress, whether physically or emotionally, and that any financial redress will not take away your child’s suffering.
 However, making a child injury compensation claim may help secure their financial future or support the cost of any treatment or rehabilitation they may require in order to recover from their personal injury.

 Our friendly legal team is available to advise you on whether you can make a personal injury claim for an injured child – call us today on 0800 0 224 224 for more information.